lluisalemanypuig/chesspebase/web/README.md

     $ ./web/server --lichess-database lichess.csv

 Notice that databases are often licensed, and the terms of the license may prevent you from sharing the contents online.
 If a database is not licensed, you will have to contact the creators to give you permission to share it online.

+## Note on hosting this tool online

+You may use this for your site if you think it is useful enough.
+However, take good note that a better way to host an explorer like this online would be to not use this tool as is.
+Instead, if you insist in following a similar approach, you could implement a more efficient server if [the data structure behind this project](https://github.com/lluisalemanypuig/classification-tree) was implemented in the directory structure.
+Do not hesitate to contact me for more details.